 “The [MSI] contact center is one of our vital links to each other and to the outside world,” said Sandra Denekamp, Telecommunications Manager at Beth Israel Deaconess Medical Center-Boston.
 “We depend on it to keep this institution functioning smoothly and are grateful for the hard work and dedication that went into this recent upgrade.”

 As part of their quality assurance program, MSI contacted its customers prior to the upgrade to communicate timelines and changes on the new system.
 It also followed up through verbal contact with the majority of its customers to ensure they were satisfied with service and to inform them of new services available.

-New Features: On May 24, 2004, the Medicall™ system was placed in service.
+On May 24, 2004, the Medicall™ system was placed in service.
 The upgrade provided new, efficient, and enhanced services for paging, web paging, on-call scheduling, and directory.
 There is also a robust telephone answering service module; Xtend worked with MSI closely to design the custom solution for its telephone answering service.
 Xtend technical experts also played a pivotal role assisting the company in the design of its new Local Area Network (LAN).

 - Text messaging to most wireless devices.

 - Web access to create and edit on-call schedules.